 Stand – A group of Aspen trees is called a Stand.
 In a stand, each tree is a genetic replicate of the other or a “clone.”

 Large Single Organism – A stand of aspen trees is connected by their roots under the soil.
-It is the largest single organisms, by area, on Earth.
+It is the largest single organism, by area, on Earth.

-Orange, Yellow, Gold – Aspen trees change color as the days get shorter, the photosynthetic activity changes, chlorophyll disappears for these deciduous trees.
+Orange, Yellow, Gold – Aspen trees change color as the days get shorter.
+As the photosynthetic activity changes, chlorophyll disappears for these deciduous trees.

 Vibrancy of Colors – Some years the leaves seem even brighter than others, dryer weather and sunny days mean more sugars in the leaves.
 Too hot or too cold can both make the colors a bit dimmer.

 The Peak of Fall Colors –Summer and Fall weather play a major factor as to when the Aspen Trees are at their peak of color.
 Generally, we see the peak around the 3rd and 4th weeks of September.

 Wind – Nature has a way of constantly changing in the mountains.
 At times, the wind blows the Aspen leaves into a whirl of color, the leaves take flight, twirling in the air, then land on the ground creating a beautiful golden path.

 Winter – The Aspen tree grows year-round, even under the snow.

 Best Place for Viewing – Right here in town you can see the Quaking Aspen on the mountainsides.
 Many people opt for a hike in the Aspen area or a Silver Queen Gondola Ride.